mendix/docs/content/en/docs/appstore/app-services/advanced-audit-trail.md

 ## I Introduction

-Advanced Audit Trail allows you to trace changes, use infinitely-scalable and fully-indexed data search.
+Advanced Audit Trail is an add-on module that allows you to trace changes, use infinitely-scalable and fully-indexed data search.
 Once configured, the system automatically creates audit snapshots of objects to store an audit trail.
 This audit trail is centralized and sent to a long-term data storage, and therefore supports complex search queries and keeps the operational database small and performant.

 Advanced Audit Trail employs a software stack on top of Kafka, Elasticsearch, and Kibana to leverage their utility.
 Kafka is used for long-term immutable data storage for audit data, and Elasticserach and Kibana are used to index the audit data.
 You can find an integration diagram below: